Starving in Suburbia: Plot

 At first, as Hannah begins to eat less and less, nobody takes notice.
 Hannah is made more self-conscious when her mother buys shorts in her size, but they don't fit her.
 After getting to her initial goal weight, "ButterflyAna" and other members of the chatroom swear to help her lose even more.
 Her parents are mildly confused but initially do not care until her mother comes to her room and find the pro-ana blog open on her computer.
-Disturbed by it, she begins closely monitoring Hannah's internet browsing activity, leading to the other members of the site to delete their accounts in fear of being found out.
+Disturbed by it, she begins closely monitoring Hannah's internet browsing activity using a keylogger/monitoring software and turns on their ISP's content lock, which prevents access to explicit websites, leading to the other members of the site to delete their accounts in fear of being found out and incarcerated in a mental hospital.
 Hannah insists the account was made by the girls in her dance class, and to prove to her parents that she is eating, Hannah consumes a bagel in front of them.
 Hannah's father insists that this invasion of privacy is unnecessary if Hannah is not actively using the blog.
 They are too occupied by Leo's upcoming wrestling competition to focus on Hannah, and they urge Leo to make weight and keep his attention on winning.

-That night Hannah gets a friend request from a previous member, "HipPopK", who gives Hannah a serious warning to stay away from the pro-ana blog and "ButterflyAna".
+That night Hannah gets a friend request from a previous member, "HipPopK", who gives Hannah a serious warning to stay away from the pro-ana blog and "ButterflyAna" before she is infected with anorexia.
 "HipPopK" appears to know Hannah's true identity, leaving her freaked out.
 That night, she sees a nightmare of her teeth falling out, before being startled awake by her alarm.
 In dance class her performance begins to deteriorate, resulting in her dance coach, Ms. Christie, telling Hannah to talk to her if anything is wrong.

 She attends Brendan's party, where she find out he and Kayden broke up.
 She wants to leave, but he convinces her to stay and drink with him.
-Hannah refuses to eat chips with him, leading to him complimenting her and her confessing her crush on him, ending with them having sex.
+Hannah refuses to eat chips with him, leading to him complimenting her and her confessing her crush on him, ending with them having sex illegally, as they both live in a region where the age of consent is set at 18.
 She gains weight and panicked, looks at herself in different positions while images from the site flash on screen.
 "ButterflyAna" berates her for "not doing it right" and makes her start prolonged fasting, making her promise to not eat anything.